 Sharkey explained that, since the 1990s, the nonprofit sector exploded as residents in neighborhoods mobilized against violence.
 New groups focusing on youth mentorship and neighborhood enrichment proliferated.
 This trend was partly a direct response to rising crime rates, but was also enabled by a separate expansion in private, philanthropic wealth, possibly due to strong gains in the national economy in the 1980s.

-With the help of a research assistant, Sharkey set out to quantify the effects of neighborhood nonprofits on crime reduction.
+With the help of a research assistant, Sharkey tried to quantify the effects of neighborhood nonprofits on crime reduction.
 Drawing on data from the National Center for Charitable Statistics, the pair determined that, in a given city with 100,000 people, every new organization formed to confront violence or build stronger neighborhoods led to about a 1-percent drop in violent crime.

 “These organizations were designed to take back city streets, not through law enforcement but by building stronger communities, and they were extremely effective,” Sharkey said.